lupuleasa-core/Dota2-TheCore-Config-Engine/1. Karrandalf's Keyboard Layout/ReadMe.md

-**IMPORTANT: View this ReadMe on the GitHub repository or it won't make much sense.** https://github.com/Karrandalf/D2SpaceModifier/tree/master/1.%20Karrandalf's%20Keyboard%20Layout
+**IMPORTANT: View this ReadMe on the GitHub repository or it will not make sense.** https://github.com/Karrandalf/D2SpaceModifier/tree/master/1.%20Karrandalf's%20Keyboard%20Layout